How to Use Internet of Things (IoT) in the Retail Industry: Examples, Use Cases and Applications

-All the datum collected by IoT can allow brands to improve product maintenance.
-A company will be able to tweak the settings of a product as a client uses it at home.
+All the datum collected by IoT allows brands to improve product maintenance, features, even design.
+A company can tweak the settings and make necessary updates on a product as a client uses it at home.
 Moreover, all insights during the run of the product will be collected and transferred back to the company’s server.
 When it’s time to design a new lineup, all the gathered data will prove useful.

-Rolls Royce uses the Internet of Things to improve the engine maintenance of its aircraft.
-The brand collects data about the state of the engine on a daily basis and alerts a client as soon as there’s a need for active maintenance.
-This way, the end user can detect damage in its earlier stages while the brand maintains an excellent reputation and long-term connections.
+Rolls Royce uses the Internet of Things to improve the maintenance of its aircraft engines.
+The brand collects data about the state of an engine on a daily basis and alerts clients as soon as there’s a need for active maintenance.
+This way, end-users can avoid damage while the brand receives important information on product usage to further improve design and performance.

 3. Monitor and predict in-store wait times

 This is an important benefit of IoT technology in retail in the time of the pandemic.
-Long lines at cash decks are often a reason for low customer retention rates.
+Long lines at cash decks increase the risks associated with COVID-19 and lower customer retention rates.
 It’s not just the wait that leaves the customer frustrated so much as not being able to predict the amount of time they will spend waiting.

-The Internet of Things is helpful as it allows brands to manage in-store wait times.
-The technology can provide a store’s employees with data on how long a user has been waiting, suggest distractions for impatient shoppers, or offer a quieter place to make the time in line more tolerable, while employees can deal with the increased traffic.
+Using IoT in supermarkets allows brands to manage in-store wait times.
+The technology can provide a store’s employees with data on how long a user has been waiting.
+Based on these insights, customers are provided with distractions or offered useful activities to make the time in line more tolerable, while employees can deal with the increased traffic.

 4. Using wearables for loyalty programs

 Wearable technology has been a known success for fitness and healthcare.
-However, the wearable IoT application in retail is not limited to tracking health data.
-In fact, retail companies can benefit from using wearables in many different ways, for example, to identify loyal clients.
-Hotels use wristbands to identify premium guests and offer additional bonuses and discount programs for their stay.
+However, wearable IoT application in retail is not limited to tracking location data.
+In fact, retail companies can benefit from using wearables in many different ways, for example, to identify loyal clients and provide extra services.
+Hotels use wristbands to identify premium guests and offer bonuses and discount programs for their stay.

-Wristbands are a non-invasive way to offer a loyalty program and say ‘thank you’ to those who have supported the brand since its first days.
+Wristbands are a non-invasive way to offer a loyalty program and say ‘thank you’ to those who have supported the brand for a long time.

 5. Keep the customer updated on the product delivery status

-IoT has a ton of applications to offer in terms of improving customer experience and just about as many in retail management.
+There is a ton of applications of IoT in retail industry for improving customer experience and just about as many in retail management.
 Here are the main opportunities of the Internet of Things in retail.

 Customer experience personalization

-The range of applications of IoT in supply chain management is impressive.
-For instance, you can test different vendors, vehicles, and delivery routes; collect the data on the process; and find the cheapest framework that also transports the product with no damage.
+The range of applications for IoT in supply chain management is impressive.
+For instance, managers can test different vendors, vehicles, and delivery routes, collect the data on the process and find the cheapest and safest framework for managing products.

-The same stays true for product distribution and delivery to the end user.
+The same stays true for product distribution and delivery to end-users.

 Innovating in-store experiences

 Implementing IoT in shopping malls and stores brings retailers the data they need to optimize the design of their facilities.
-Use in-store experience data to better organize store layout, optimize time spent at fitting rooms, create a system of intelligent suggestions, and go as far as to replace human workers with connected technology.
-Amazon Go is, without a doubt, the most famous and successful example of large-scale IoT implementation for revolutionizing in-store experience.
+Use in-store experience data to better organize store layout, optimize time spent at fitting rooms, create a system of intelligent suggestions, and go as far as to replace human staff with automated technology where possible.
+Amazon Go is, without a doubt, the most famous and successful example of large-scale IoT implementation for revolutionizing the in-store experience.

 By bringing IoT to physical stores, you’ll be able to cut maintenance costs, increase the speed of service, and eliminate human error.